|GPA:||2.30||Language of Instruction:||English|

 This program will engage you in the lives of some of these women.
 Talking with them about their societal roles and taking field trips to see different ways that women live will help you understand feminism in the context of a developing country and to become a more engaged citizen in the world community.

-The growing number of Spanish speakers in the United States has increased the need for individuals who can speak Spanish and who have an understanding of Latin American culture.
-This program will also help you gain the necessary language and cultural skills to communicate with Spanish speakers in the U.S.
+Furthermore, the growing number of Spanish speakers in the United States has increased the need for individuals who have an understanding of Latin American culture.
+This program will help you gain the cultural skills necessary to communicate with Spanish speakers in the U.S.

-To encourage the maximum use of newly acquired Spanish language skills and immersion into the Nicaraguan culture, all students live with Spanish-speaking families.
+To encourage immersion into the Nicaraguan culture, all students live with Spanish-speaking families.
 Our partners in Nicaragua arrange accommodations with carefully selected host families.

 “Thinking about Nicaragua and my experience there makes me feel like I can make a difference, one person at a time.
 I constantly think about 'what if I never went?' and it scares me.
 I would be such a different person than who I am today.
 One of my friends asked me 'What has changed since you have been back?'
 I told her, 'Well, nothing here.
 Nothing with you guys.
 Everything has stayed the same.
 However, what has changed with me?
 Everything.'
 It made me realize just how much I have changed because everything had stayed the same here and yet I was off growing as a person.
 I hope that these revelations continue to happen to me, because they are the moments that really make me smile and feel empowered” (Student from summer 2011 program).